 Which universities that are open to apply for changes from year to year, and the selection of available universities is fully updated in LUSEM’s search tool – Where can I go? when the application opens.
 Here you can see what partner universities are open to your programme.
 You can filter your options by country, subject area, year, period and mobility type.
 Make sure to reset your filter before you do a new search with different options.

 The links in the search tool will direct you into SoleMove, Lund University’s application system for different kinds of mobility, where you can find more info and links regarding courses, language requirements and other things of relevance for the university in question.
-You can learn a lot about each university by reading a partner university’s Fact Sheet.
-Remember to check if there are any course restrictions, grade requirements or language requirements.
+You can learn a lot about each university by reading their fact sheet.
+Remember to check if there are any course restrictions or grade requirements.

 In order to go back to your search results, do not use the “Back to results” button on the top of the page, since this will lead you to the SoleMove search function, which we do not recommend you use.
-Instead, use your browser arrow to go back to LUSEM’s search tool – Where can I go? in order to see what partner universities are available to your programme.
+Instead, use your browser arrow to go back to LUSEM's search tool in order to see what partner universities are available to your programme.

 Creating a good application increases your chances of being nominated for an exchange seat.
 The "Skapa din utbytesansökan" playlist contains four videos with tips on how to succeed with four important steps in your application: General eligibility requirements, Statement of Purpose, Study Plan and CV.
-The films in this series were produced by Lund University's exchange ambassadors during spring 2021.
+The films in this series were produced by Lund University's exchange ambassadors.
 English subtitles are available under Settings - Subtitles - Auto-translate.

-- Your application can include a maximum of 5 documents.
-For your application to be complete it needs to contain at least a Statement of Purpose, a CV and a study plan.
+- For your application to be complete it needs to contain at least the following documents:

 - You do not need to include a Ladok transcript of your studies at Lund University in your application, as this will be retrieved by us once the application round has closed.